Menstrual Blood Magic – 13 Ways to Use Your Period In Spells

 Menstruation is a time for self-knowledge, reflection, divination and “pull” power

-To use menstrual blood in magic and ritual requires no sacrifice, as it can be taken freely and safely from the body.
+Period blood magic and ritual requires no sacrifice, as it can be taken freely and safely from your own body.
 If you think it’s dangerous, it is no more or less dangerous than a hammer, a fire or a pen wielded by a lover of words.

 Menstrual blood has all the power of blood, and is deeply personal to you.
 What is more, it has taboo associated with it.
-Like the practising of witchcraft through the ages, menstrual blood is shunned, shamed, hidden away.
+Like witchcraft through the ages, menstrual blood is shunned, shamed, hidden away.
 But, if you menstruate, it is YOUR power.

-It is not for us to tell you how to use that power.
+It is not for us to tell you how to use the power of your period to work spells and rituals.
 You have your own moral compass.
 You can use menstrual blood for both light and dark magic, such as binding another to your will.
 We’ll talk a little about that later.

 But there are certainly many intriguing ways in which it can be used.

 Typical uses for menstrual blood in magic

 Menstrual blood is often used for spellwork related to sexual attraction, love, domination and fertility.
 It is often linked with the force of pull, rather than the force of push.
 The pull of the tides, the tidal flow, and gravity.
 That’s why it serves as a powerful tool for attraction.
 It can be put to other uses, too.
 Internal uses, which benefit you and have nothing to do with other people.

 1. Prepare yourself for moonflow magic when you get your period